JulianNicholls/Modern-React-and-Redux/README.md

 ## Progress

-  139 - Starting first Redux app
+  145 - First Redux app

 For now, I have skipped the Youtube browser